 To assess whether the mechanisms herein described are similar to those driven by T. gondii’s type II exclusive protein GRA24 (TgGRA24), we have genetically modified N. caninum tachyzoites to express this secreted antigen.
 For that purpose, we have generated a construct containing TgGRA24 with a C-terminal hemagglutinin (HA) tag plus BirA∗, driven by N. caninum GRA7 promoter (Figure 5A).
 TgGRA24 was integrated into the genome of NcLivΔHPT (parental) parasites, and localization of the gene fusion was assessed by immunofluorescence assay (IFA) using BirA/streptavidin interaction, as previously described (Chen et al., 2015).
 As expected, IFA showed that tagged GRA24 was correctly targeted to the dense granules, as it colocalized with GRA2 protein dispersion in the parasitophorous vacuole (data not shown), and the BirA∗-streptavidin complex further corroborated this pattern (Figure 5B), demonstrating that the construct for heterologous protein expression was successful.

 FIGURE 5.
 N. caninum-induced p38 phosphorylation in macrophages is triggered by a distinct mechanism than T. gondii’s GRA24 protein.
-(A) Diagram of the expression cassette encoding GRA24 fused to BirA∗, plus a 1C-terminal 3 HA epitope tag, driven by the N. caninum GRA7 promoter; (B) IFA of GRA24-BirA∗-expressing parasites, grown for 48 h with or without biotin enriched medium.
-GRA24-BirA∗ localizes to the parasitophorous vacuole and biotinylates proteins in a biotin-dependent manner.
-Green, mouse anti-HA antibody; red, streptavidin-Alexa 594; (C) Western blot comparing the profile of biotinylated proteins obtained from lysates of cells infected by parental (NcLivΔHPT) and GRA24-BirA∗ tachyzoites, in the presence or absence of biotin enriched medium; (D) Biotinylated proteins were identified by mass spectrometry and were expressed as fold change of the identified peptides related to known innate signaling pathways, in NcLiv_GRA24-BirA∗ versus the parental line (NcLivΔHPT).
-Red bars represent increased and blue bars decreased peptide expression; (E) BMDMs (1 × 106 cells/ml) were infected with live tachyzoites of N. caninum and T. gondii (NcLivΔHPT, NcLiv_GRA24, PRU; 1:1 parasite to cell ratio).
-After 30 min or 18 h, the cells were lysed and submitted to CBA analysis of p38 phosphorylation.
-The results are expressed in units/ml in relation the standard curve; ∗Indicates statistically significant differences between NcLiv_GRA24 or PRU infected cells and NcLivΔHPT infected cells; P < 0.05, assessed by ANOVA followed by Bonferroni multiple comparison post-test to examine all possible pairwise comparisons.
-Results are representative of at least two independent experiments, with three technical replicates each.
-(F) BMDMs (1 × 106 cells/ml) were pretreated for 3 h with p38 inhibitor (SB203580, 10 μM) and infected with live tachyzoites of N. caninum and T. gondii (NcLivΔHPT, NcLiv_GRA24, PRU; 1:1 ratio) for 24 h.
+(A) Diagram of the expression cassette encoding GRA24 fused to BirA∗, plus a 1C-terminal 3 HA epitope tag, driven by the N. caninum GRA7 promoter; (B) IFA of GRA24-BirA∗-expressing parasites, grown for 48 h.
+GRA24-BirA∗ localizes to the parasitophorous vacuole.
+Red, mouse anti-HA antibody; Blue, Hoescht; (C) BMDMs (1 × 106 cells/ml) were infected with live tachyzoites of N. caninum and T. gondii (NcLivΔHPT, NcLiv_GRA24, PRU; 1:1 parasite to cell ratio).
+After 30 min or 18 h, the cells were lysed and submitted to Western blot of p38 phosphorylation.
+Results are representative of at least two independent experiments.
+(D) BMDMs (1 × 106 cells/ml) were pretreated for 3 h with p38 inhibitor (SB203580, 10 μM) and infected with live tachyzoites of N. caninum and T. gondii (NcLivΔHPT, NcLiv_GRA24, PRU; 1:1 ratio) for 24 h.
 The supernatants were collected and the concentration of IL-12p40 was measured by ELISA.
 Results were expressed as mean ± SEM, and are representative of at least two independent experiments, with five technical replicates each.

-To investigate whether the mechanism behind p38 pathway triggered by N. caninum shares common features with those described for TgGRA24, BMDMs were infected for 30 min and 18 h by parental (NcLivΔHPT), TgGRA24+ N. caninum (NcLiv_GRA24) or type II T. gondii (PRU) tachyzoites.
-As seen in Figure 5E, NcLivΔHPT induced a significantly less robust p38 activation compared to parasites that expressed type II TgGRA24 (NcLiv_GRA24 and PRU), independently if observed after 30 min or 18 h of exposure to the tachyzoites.
+Although MS experiments with N. caninum GRA24-BirA∗ expressing tachyzoites did not retrieve biotinylated p38 MAPK within its results, we continued to investigate whether the mechanism behind p38 pathway triggered by N. caninum shares common features with those described for TgGRA24, BMDMs were infected for 30 min and 18 h by parental (NcLivΔHPT), TgGRA24+ N. caninum (NcLiv_GRA24) or type II T. gondii (PRU) tachyzoites.
+As seen in Figure 5C, NcLivΔHPT induced a significantly less robust p38 activation compared to parasites that expressed type II TgGRA24 (NcLiv_GRA24 and PRU), independently if observed after 30 min or 18 h of exposure to the tachyzoites.
 Finally, we assessed if the addition of TgGRA24 in N. caninum tachyzoites would further enhance IL-12 production.
 For that purpose, cells were treated with p38 inhibitor SB203580 and infected with NcLivΔHPT, NcLiv_GRA24 or PRU tachyzoites.
-This assay demonstrated that all tested parasites induced similar cytokine production, as inhibition of p38 MAPK induced higher IL-12p40 production in all infected BMDMs, if compared to infected and untreated cells (Figure 5F).
-These results show that TgGRA24 does not further negatively interfere on IL-12p40 production in macrophages infected with N. caninum, demonstrating that the mechanisms herein reported – downregulation of IL-12 by activation of the p38 MAPK pathway by Neospora’s antigens – are distinct from those previously described for T. gondii (Braun et al., 2013), although it also makes us speculate whether the ability to evade innate immune responses through the GCPR/PI3K/AKT/p38 pathway is preserved between the parasites.
+This assay demonstrated that all tested parasites induced similar cytokine production, as inhibition of p38 MAPK induced higher IL-12p40 production in all infected BMDMs, if compared to infected and untreated cells (Figure 5D).
+These results show that TgGRA24 does not further negatively interfere on IL-12p40 production in macrophages infected with N. caninum, demonstrating that the mechanisms herein reported—downregulation of IL-12 by activation of the p38 MAPK pathway by Neospora’s antigens—are distinct from those previously described for T. gondii (Braun et al., 2013), although it also makes us speculate whether the ability to evade innate immune responses through the GCPR/PI3K/AKT/p38 pathway is preserved between the parasites.